 Included in the net assets without donor restrictions-board designated funds are the Robert Trent Jones Fund, the Investing in the Beauty of Golf Fund, the Scotts Company Fund, the Michael Hurdzan Fund, the R.A.
 Moore Fund, the Melrose endowments (3), the O.J.
-Noer Fund and the Williams Leadership Fund.
+Noer Fund, the Hoffman First Green Fund and the Williams Leadership Fund.
 These funds have been designated by the Board of Trustees for environmental programs including education, research, and related activities.